maxlath/wikibase-cli/README.md

 ```

 Options:
+* `-v, --verbose`: make results more verbose
 * `-l, --lang`: specify the properties labels' language
 ```sh
 wd claims Q2001 -l es
 wd claims Q2001 P19 --lang ru
 ```

+Options when passing both an id an property:
+* `-c, --clipboard`: copy the result to clipboard
+* `-j, --json`: format the result as JSON

 #### wd data
 A quick way to access an entities data